longcipher/axon/README.md

   - IP filtering with whitelist/blacklist and CIDR support
 - Static file serving with configurable directories
 - HTTP redirects with custom status codes
+- **Host-based routing**: Route requests to different backends based on the Host header
 - Load balancing (round-robin and random strategies)
 - Path rewriting for proxy and load-balanced routes
 - Health checking for backend services with configurable intervals